RIKEN-RCCS/lens3/rpm/README.md

 Lens3 needs a pseudo user "lenticularis".
-Its UID/GID will be dynamically assigned by "sysusers", and its home is "/var/lib/lenticularis".
-The pseudo user name is "lenticularis" while it is "lens3" in the setting-guide.md.

-"lenticularis-user.conf" is copied to /usr/lib/sysusers.d/.
+Its UID/GID will be dynamically assigned by "sysusers", and its home is "/var/lib/lenticularis".  "lenticularis-user.conf" is copied to /usr/lib/sysusers.d/.

-RPM supports "sysusers".
-Putting a file in /usr/lib/sysusers.d, RPM will take care of it.  (systemctl restart systemd-sysusers).
+RPM says it supports "sysusers".
+By putting a file in /usr/lib/sysusers.d, RPM will take care of it.  (systemctl restart systemd-sysusers).

 https://rpm-software-management.github.io/rpm/manual/users_and_groups.html